khalid-hussain/shaheen/chap11.md

 people, instead of you would have to go underground, and the traitors of the Sultanate would have the upper hand in Al-Hamra."

-Badr Bin Mughira replied, "Rest assured.
+Badr bin Mughira replied, "Rest assured.
 Apart from a few reliable people, no one would know about my life.
 I have to remain underground for a very great purpose."

 The Queen Mother said, "May God be your protector and supporter."

-So far Angela was silently looking at Badr Bin Mughira.
-Badr Bin Mughira took notice of her.
+So far Angela was silently looking at Badr bin Mughira.
+Badr bin Mughira took notice of her.
 She nervously took a step forward and said hesitantly, "Don't worry about Rabia.
 It was difficult for her to come here."

 Abu Abdullah's wife said, "We are obliged to Angela who warned us in good time."

-Bringing a smile of appreciation to his face, Badr Bin Mughira said, "Angela, I'm sure your physician will enquire about you.
+Bringing a smile of appreciation to his face, Badr bin Mughira said, "Angela, I'm sure your physician will enquire about you.
 If you want to convey something, I'm willing to act as a messenger."